Outkast: 2002–2004: Speakerboxxx/The Love Below

 Outkast spent two years working on their 5th effort, before releasing a double album, Speakerboxxx/The Love Below, on September 23, 2003.
 It is essentially two solo albums, one by each member, packaged as a single release under the Outkast banner; the two members also appear and co produce on each other's discs for a few songs apiece.
-Big Boi's Speakerboxxx is largely a funk and Dirty South blended party record; André 3000's The Love Below features only brief instances of hip hop, presenting instead elements found in funk, jazz, rock, electronic music, and R&B.
+Big Boi's Speakerboxxx is largely a funk and Dirty South blended party record; André 3000's The Love Below features only brief instances of hip-hop, presenting instead elements found in funk, jazz, rock, electronic music, and R&B.

-The album is also Outkast's biggest commercial success yet, having debuted on the Billboard 200 albums chart at number-one and stayed there for several weeks.
+The album was Outkast's biggest commercial success to date, debuting on the Billboard 200 albums chart at number-one and staying there for several weeks.
 The album eventually sold over five million copies, and, as double-album sales count double for Recording Industry Association of America certification, the album was certified diamond for 10 million units shipped in December 2004.
-Its latest certification, in May 2006, reaches 11 million copies in shipping.
+By September 2023, the album was certified 13× platinum.

 The first two singles from the album(s), which were released nearly simultaneously, were Big Boi's "The Way You Move" and André 3000's "Hey Ya!"
 The video's storyline has "The Love Below"—a fictional band with all members, through the use of special effects, played by André—performing in London.
 "Hey Ya!" was the number one song on the very final weekend of American Top 40 with Casey Kasem.
 It was also number one a week later on the very first weekend of American Top 40 with Ryan Seacrest.
 The singles spent ten weeks at number one on the Hot 100 singles chart, with "Hey Ya!" spending nine weeks and "The Way You Move" taking over for one week in February 2004.
 These singles were seen as a breakthrough for the hip-hop industry, being among the first hip-hop songs to be widely played on adult contemporary radio stations.